PREMSR0202/AWS-Cloudformation-Webserver/README.md

 # Highly Scalable & Load Balanced Web Server Using Cloud Formation Technique in AWS Infrastructure

 The main objective of this project is to build a NGINX web server on AWS cloud, which is highly available among different regions, scalable and should balance the load given by the users.
-Cloud Formation Technique[CFT] is proposed in which IT industries can resources on cloud using YAML/JSON code.
+Cloud Formation Technique[CFT] is proposed techique in this project.

 ## [CLOUD FORMATION TECHNIQUE](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)